 - 6.1 The Council has performed well during 2019/20 in financial terms.
 The Council has continued to support the residents and businesses of Oldham and has continued to develop the Borough.
-The revenue underspend of £0.270m at outturn is above the level projected at month 9, and as previously advised this will be credited to the General Fund Balance to support the Council in future years. - The Capital outturn has been managed to minimise the level of re-profiling required at year end.
-The Council has been prudent in financing the Capital Programme in year by utilising capital receipts and Government grants and contributions, removing the need to finance any scheme by prudential borrowing.
+The revenue underspend of £0.270m at outturn is above the level projected at month 9, and as previously advised this will be credited to the General Fund Balance to support the Council in future years.
+This position demonstrates increased financial resilience against the continuing challenges the Council will face in 202/21 and future years. - The Capital outturn has been managed to minimise the level of re-profiling required at year end.
+The Council has been prudent in financing the Capital Programme in year by utilising capital receipts and government grants and contributions, removing the need to finance any scheme by prudential borrowing.
 In accordance with Treasury Management practice, in August 2019 the Council externally borrowed £20.000m (see 7.1 below).
-This new borrowing has been incorporated into the on-going financing cost of the Capital Programme. - 6.3 Although the impact of COVID-19 on the 2019/20 financial year was limited, the pandemic sets the scene for 2020/21 and future financial years and will place an additional strain on resources during 2020/21 and on an already challenging 2021/22 budget setting process. - The effect of the pandemic on both the local and national economy cannot yet be determined with any accuracy however it is evident that it will have a significant impact on the Council's resources especially in terms of lost income from fees, charges and commercial investment.
-The level of reserves and balances and the overall financial resilience of the Council has never been more important.
+This new borrowing has been incorporated into the on-going financing cost of the Capital Programme. - 6.3 The Council faces many risks, challenges and opportunities in the future.
+Many of these are discussed in the Narrative Report within the Statement of Accounts.
+Although the impact of COVID-19 on the 2019/20 financial year was limited, the pandemic sets the scene for 2020/21 and future financial years and will place an additional strain on an already challenging 2021/22 budget setting process.
+The effect on both the local and national economy cannot yet be determined with any accuracy however the pandemic will have a significant impact on the Council's resources especially in terms of lost income from fees, charges and commercial investment.
 However, the Council has well-established and rigorous risk management processes, together with robust financial management and reporting, which will ensure that the Council is well placed to deal these emerging issues in 2020/21 and future years.